karinamzalez/temporal-pokemon/README.md

       * handles initial data fetch with useSWR and has a useEffect to hand re-fetch when given a "nextPage" tolen.
 I did this because useSWR limits your ability to handle request responses/chain post-requests.
 I would consider refactoring this given more time.
 But I do like that useSWR also automatically handles re-trying failed requests that aren't 404s.
 * Created api file for easy maintainability for API url.
 I also considered that I would need to reuse this if I got to the Pokemon detail page extension.

-## Challenges:
+## TODO:
-* Time constraint.
+* Time constraint was a challenge.
 I time boxed 2 hours and spent a total of 2 hours and 40 minutes on this.
 My children and I currently have the flu so I had to step away often.
 I would have had more uninterrupted time otherwise.
    * With more time, I would:
        * make small changes with accessibilty in mind.
 Things I've already considered, HTML tag nesting and MaterialUI automatically adds aria labels.
        * look into why initial page load is sometimes laggy.